When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Pickup trucks are essentially workhorses.
 Their engines are built for strength; they're made to haul and tow.
 If you don't haul or tow, trucks can really thrust forward when you hit the gas pedal, so be cautious.

-Pickup engines generally produce more horsepower and torque than cars so that they have the power to haul and pull a load.
-This added power must be handled with care, especially when you are driving a pickup without a load, or in inclement weather.
+Pickup engines generally produce more horsepower and torque than cars, giving them the power to haul and pull a load.
+This added power must be handled with care, especially when driving a pickup without a load or in inclement weather.

 Pickup Truck - A Rough Ride?

-Some people say that pickup trucks have a "rougher ride" than a car because they have stiffer suspensions.
+Some people say pickup trucks have a "rougher ride" than cars because they have stiffer suspensions.
 In other words, a pothole that you hit with your well-sprung sedan largely goes unnoticed, but the same pothole can make a pickup jump sideways if it's hit too hard.

 The Weight and Lengths of Pickup Trucks